lostintangent/gistpad/README.md

   - `markdown` _(default)_: the `Markdown` format is used for the image markup, e.g. `![image](link)`.
   - `html`: the `HTML` format is used for the image markup, e.g. `<img src="link" />`.

 - `GistPad > Playground: Auto Save` - Specifies whether to automatically save your playground files (every 30s).
 If you've already set the `Files: Auto Save` setting to `afterDelay`, then that setting will be respected.
+Defaults to `true`.

 - `GistPad > Playground: Auto Run` - Specifies when to automatically run the code for a playground.
 Can be set to one of the following values: